shobhakartiwari/iOS_Lead_Interview/README.md

 ```
     **Expected Output:**

-    false
     true
+    true

 ### Explanation:
-- **false**: The first print statement occurs inside an asynchronous block, meaning it's likely running on a background thread.
-- **true**: The second print statement runs on the main thread because `DispatchQueue.main.async` schedules it back on the main thread.
+</br>The outer DispatchQueue.main.async block is queued to run on the main queue.</br>
+</br>When this block executes, it will:</br>
+</br>a.
+Print the result of Thread.isMainThread</br>
+</br>b.
+Queue another block to run on the main queue</br>
+</br>The inner DispatchQueue.main.async block will then be executed, printing the result of Thread.isMainThread again.</br>

 # 2. **What is a dispatch barrier, and how can it be used in Swift?**